Subspace stabilisers in hyperbolic lattices: Arithmetic hyperbolic lattices and involutions

 \subsubsection{Constructing $L$-involutions}

-As mentioned in the previous section, in the context of arithmetic lattices in $\mathrm{PSL}_2(\mathbb{C})$, the notion of adjoint trace field has to be replaced by that of the invariant trace field $L$, and the role of the ambient group is now taken by the algebraic $L$-group $\mathrm{PSL}_1(A)$, where $A$ denotes the invariant quaternion algebra.
-In order to construct the fc--subspaces we now have to describe the $L$-involutions in $\mathrm{PSL}_1(A)$.
+As mentioned in the previous section, in the context of arithmetic lattices in $\mathbf{PGL}_2(\mathbb{C})$ the notion of adjoint trace field has to be replaced by that of the invariant trace field $L$, and the role of the real ambient group is now taken by the complex ambient group $\mathbf{PGL}_A$, where $A$ denotes the invariant quaternion algebra.
+In order to construct the fc-subspaces we now have to describe the $L$-involutions in $\mathbf{PGL}_A$.